Theatre: Charlie and the Chocolate Factory

 - Confetti Drop: Twice.
 First, it's Black Comedy: Violet exploding results in a shower of purple glitter over the balconies.
 The second time, it's festive as confetti cannons are shot off to celebrate Charlie's triumph.

 - Contrived Coincidence: It factors into The Reveal: In the opening scene, Charlie and a disguised Willy Wonka happen to be at the dump at the same time.
-Because of this at least some later events that look like coincidences aren't — they've been engineered by Mr. Wonka.
+Because of this some later events that look like coincidences aren't; Mr. Wonka has engineered them.

-- Cool Chair: In the Waiting Room of the factory each of the brats gets a chair that seems to have been designed for them.
+- Cool Chair: In the Waiting Room of the factory each brat gets a chair that seems to have been designed for him/her.
 Augustus's is Oktoberfest-styled and clearly designed to support his weight, Veruca's is dainty and pink, Violet's is shiny silver, and Mike's resembles a roller coaster seat and even has a joystick in one armrest.
 Poor Charlie's chair is a plain wooden one, seemingly befitting his The Runt at the End status.

 - Creation Sequence: Rather than a traditional overture a short animated film detailing how chocolate is made (designed by Quentin Blake, a frequent Roald Dahl collaborator), "Creation Overture", served to ease the audience into the show.
 It was deleted when the first cast turnover took place in 2014, for reasons unknown.